 About the Editors

-Sebastian Deterding is Visiting Professor at the Interactive Games and Media Program and MAGIC Center at Rochester Institute of Technology, and associate at the international design agency Hubbub.
+Sebastian Deterding is Assistant Professor in the Game Design Program at Northeastern University, and associate at the international design agency Hubbub.